SOH-States of Humanity: the SOH concept

 Since 1996 Alex Vermeulen has been developing ‘States of Humanity”; a total-concept art project which consists of distinct parts.
-SOH focuses on themes regarding the counterpoints where the individual meets society: religion, violence, individualism, reflectivity, spirituality, contemplativity, perceptivity and sexuality.
-Alex Vermeulen uses films, photographs, sculptures, installations, and inter-disciplinary collaborations to represent the essence of our current ‘zeitgeist’.
-He questions the mechanisms fundamental to its existence, its future direction, as well as the dilemmas we face today.
+SOH focuses on themes regarding the counterpoints where the individual meets society: religion, violence, individualism, reflectivity, spirituality, contemplation, perceptivity and sexuality.
+Alex Vermeulen uses films, photographs, sculptures, installations, and interdisciplinary collaborations to represent the essence of our current ‘zeitgeist’.
+He questions the mechanisms fundamental to its existence, future direction, and the dilemmas we face today.

 SOH is a comprehensive work of art to which every participant makes a subjective contribution, from their personal point of view and discipline.
 The various facets of the project come about because of this Gesamtkunstwerk.

 Results

 So far, in collaboration with, among others, architect Greg Lynn, filmmaker Lodge Kerrigan, composer David Shea, performer Kate Strong, author Robert Greene etc. 29 SOH project have been produced such as books, installations, exhibitions, sculptures in the public space. an Opera, iBooks, video clips, a feature film etc.